pmenzel/kiq/README.md

 ## About

-Author: Peter Menzel, pmenzel@gmail.com
+Copyright (c) 2018,2019 Peter Menzel <pmenzel@gmail.com>

-KIQ is a program for counting the occurrences of a pre-defined static set of k-mers in a large collection of sequence data, for example RNA-Seq.
+KIQ is a program for counting the occurrences of a pre-defined static set of k-mers in a large collection of sequencing experiments, for example RNA-Seq.

-The counts are stored in a database file, which can be queried for retrieving the counts of a particular k-mer.
+Occurrence counts for each k-mer per experiment are stored in a database file, which can then be queried for retrieving those experiments that contain a particular k-mer.

 KIQ uses 32-mers comprised of the characters A, C, G, and T, which are represented as a 64bit unsigned integer.

 ## Installation